 From this perspective, according to data provided in the Business Yearbook 2014, family businesses anywhere in the world represent the majority of all businesses.
-They also represent the category of companies that most of all contribute to the production of the GDP: in 2014 in Europe 70% of GDP was produced by family companies.
-Similarly, in the U.S., more than 80% of all established businesses and 77% of new entrepreneurial ventures are family businesses (Cooper et al., 2013).
-Family companies thus control a huge percentage of GDP in most capitalist countries (see Shepherd & Zacharakis, 2000; Sharma et al., 1996).
-Family businesses are also said to employ more than the 80% of the workforce employed overall by all companies (Neuberg & Lank, 1998).
+They also represent the category of companies that most of all contribute to the production of the GDP: in 2014, in Europe, 70 per cent of GDP was produced by family companies.
+Similarly, in the USA, more than 80 per cent of all established businesses and 77 per cent of new entrepreneurial ventures are family businesses (Cooper et al., 2013).
+Family companies thus control a huge percentage of GDP in most capitalist countries (Shepherd and Zacharakis, 2000; Sharma et al., 1996).
+Family businesses are also said to employ more than the 80 per cent of the workforce employed overall by all companies (Neuberg and Lank, 1998).

-Employees within family businesses are split into three potential categories (Mandl, 2008; Lambrecht & Naudts, 2008): 1) the founder (or an heir of the founder) head of the company; 2) other family members employed by the company and/or participating in the property and/or the internal decision-making process; 3) non-family members (if any) are aware of being influenced decisively in their actions by the family group.
+Employees within family businesses are split into three potential categories (Mandl, 2008; Lambrecht and Naudts, 2008):

+- (1) the founder (or an heir of the founder) head of the company; - (2) other family members employed by the company and/or participating in the property and/or the internal decision-making process; and - (3) non-family members (if any) are aware of being influenced decisively in their actions by the family group.

-Several authors in the identification of family businesses apply a "family ownership" index.
-This asserts the intensity of family control through the ownership of shares as the relevant share capital represents, in many contributions appearing in renowned international journals, the starting point for the characterization of companies as "family" or "non-family" (Gibb & Dyer, 2006; Martínez et al., 2007).
-A common element of all of these definitions that characterize the company as a 'family business' is the role of the founder, whose presence in top positions of the managerial structure gives greater strength to the familiar element.
-For example, Anderson and Reeb (2003) consider, among discriminating elements, that the Chief Executive Officer should be the founder or one of his/her descendants for the business to be categorized as a family businesse, where the entire organisation, management, and governance are shaped to fit the entrepreneur, from whom they receive a unique imprinting.
+A common element of all of these definitions that characterises the company as a "family business" is the role of the founder, whose presence in top positions of the managerial structure gives greater strength to the familiar element.
+For example, Anderson and Reeb (2003) considered, among discriminating elements, that the Chief Executive Officer should be the founder or one of his/her descendants for the business to be categorised as a family business.
+This centrality undoubtedly has a greater importance in the case of smaller family businesses, where the entire organisation, management and governance are shaped to fit the entrepreneur, from whom they receive a unique imprinting.
 Finally, another common aspect is the level of family involvement (Chrisman et al., 2010), as this can also define the behavioural aspects evident in family businesses (Chua et al., 1999).
-Family companies often not only have a high involvement of family members in key roles within the core managerial structure (Daily & Dollinger, 1992) and ownership of the business, but also in the company's operational management (Beehr et al., 1997).
+Family companies often have a high involvement of family members not only in key roles within the core managerial structure (Daily and Dollinger, 1992) and ownership of the business but also in the company's operational management (Beehr et al., 1997).